hjkgrp/starter-hugo-research-group/content/tutorials/2013-05-21-ten-research-tools-and-shortcuts/index.md

 7. Keep that Ångström symbol handy

-Not really a brand-new-to-me tip but here are some ways to keep that Å handy: In xmgrace, you can add it to your legends with the code: \cE\C. In microsoft programs, try alt-shift-A. In latex, it’s \AA.
+Not really a brand-new-to-me tip but here are some ways to keep that Å handy: In xmgrace, you can add it to your legends with the code: `\cE\C`.
+In microsoft programs, try `alt-shift-A`.
+In latex, it’s `\AA`.

-1. 6.Know your colors
+6. Know your colors

 Whether you’re designing a new webpage, a brochure or just trying to make presentations that pop, it can’t hurt to learn a little color theory.
 [This site is really handy](http://colorschemedesigner.com/ "http://colorschemedesigner.com/") for putting together complementary colors and accents.
 Note the RGB % at the bottom left corner.
 You can match that against a color in something else you’re working on.
 You can also check out color blind settings and export as a photoshop palette.

-1. 5.Digitize graphs from papers
+5. Digitize graphs from papers

 Find some experimental data you’d like to compare your theory to?
 There are a number of ways to digitize that data.
 Most are still tedious and involve you clicking on each data point and then defining the axes.
 The one I like to use is called Plot Digitizer.
 Go ahead and [download it here](http://plotdigitizer.sourceforge.net/ "http://plotdigitizer.sourceforge.net/")

 4. Use Avogadro to rapidly build and optimize molecules